naftalic/ddmif/introduction.md

 Documented nomalies:

-- Anchoring: Over-reliance on past reference or single piece of information in decision making.
+- Anchoring: Investors tend to rely too heavily on a single piece of information or reference point when making investment decisions, leading to a bias in their assessments.
+This often results in a lack of flexibility in decision making, as investors may be anchored to certain expectations or past market experiences.

-- Ambiguity Aversion: Avoidance of unfamiliar stocks, preference for familiar ones.
+- Ambiguity Aversion: Investors tend to avoid stocks or investments that are unfamiliar to them and have a preference for familiar investments, even if they are not necessarily the best choice.
+This is because they are more comfortable with what they know, even if it is not the most rational choice.

-- Availability Bias: Over-estimation of likelihood of future event due to a distorted memory.
+- Availability Bias: Investors tend to over-estimate the likelihood of future events based on memories that are easily accessible to them, such as recent events or information that is top of mind.
+This can result in an overestimation of risks and opportunities, leading to poor investment decisions.

-- Confirmation Bias: Overweighting information that confirms beliefs, underweighting that contradicts.
+- Confirmation Bias: Investors tend to give more weight to information that confirms their beliefs or expectations, and less weight to information that contradicts them.
+This can lead to a failure to consider new information and an unwillingness to adapt to changing circumstances.

-- Disposition Effect: Holding on to losers too long, selling winners too soon.
+- Disposition Effect: Investors tend to hold on to losing investments for too long, and sell winning investments too soon.
+This is often due to a belief that the losing investment will eventually recover, or that the winner has reached its peak.

-- Endowment Effect: Demanding more to give up an object than willing to pay to acquire it.
+- Endowment Effect: Investors tend to demand more to give up an investment than they are willing to pay to acquire it.
+This can result in suboptimal decisions, as they may hold on to underperforming investments or sell winning investments too early.

-- Escalation Bias: Compounding losses by putting more money into a bad investment.
+- Escalation Bias: Investors tend to compound losses by putting more money into a losing investment, rather than cutting their losses and moving on.
+This is often due to a belief that the investment will eventually recover, or a failure to admit to a bad decision.

-- Herding Mentality: Following others even in investing.
+- Herding Mentality: Investors tend to follow the actions of others, even in investing.
+This can result in poor investment decisions, as investors may not be considering the reasons behind the actions of others.

-- Illusion of Knowledge: Overreliance on data to understand a stock.
+- Illusion of Knowledge: Investors may have an overreliance on data and analysis when evaluating stocks, leading to an over-confidence in their abilities.
+This can result in frequent trading, high transaction costs, and poor investment decisions.

-- Narrow Framing: Considering individual investments in isolation.
+- Narrow Framing: Investors may consider investments in isolation, rather than considering them in the context of a portfolio or broader market trends.
+This can result in suboptimal decisions and a failure to consider risk and diversification.

-- Overconfidence: Over-estimation of abilities, leading to frequent trades and transaction costs.
+- Overconfidence: Investors may overestimate their abilities and have an over-confidence in their investment decisions, leading to frequent trades and high transaction costs.
+This can result in poor investment outcomes, as they may be acting on emotions rather than rational analysis.

 # Why is market efficiency imperfect?

-- Information is costly to obtain, not everyone can afford or wants to pay for it.
+- Information Asymmetry: Information is not equally accessible to all market participants.
+Some investors have more resources or expertise to obtain or analyze information.
+This can lead to a difference in opinion and cause market inefficiencies.

-- Public information takes time to spread through the market.
+- Slow information diffusion: The process of information spreading across the market can be slow, and prices may not immediately reflect new information.
+This creates opportunities for some investors to act faster and exploit the lag.

-- Not all investors have the capacity to process large amounts of information.
+- Limited capacity: Not all investors have the ability to process large amounts of information, and some may not have the skills to interpret the data correctly.
+This can lead to mispricings that create opportunities for informed investors.

-- Filtering public information creates private information.
+- Private information: Information filtering and interpretation can create private information, giving some investors an advantage over others.
+This can lead to market inefficiencies as private information holders trade on their knowledge.

-- Investors may make decisions based on emotions rather than data.
+- Emotional decisions: Investors' emotions can influence their investment decisions, leading to market inefficiencies.
+For example, overreaction to news events, overconfidence, and herding mentality are emotional biases that can cause prices to deviate from fair value.

-- Efforts to exploit irrationality can cause inefficiencies.
+- Market manipulation: Efforts to exploit irrational behavior can create market inefficiencies.
+For example, insider trading or market manipulation by large traders can cause prices to deviate from their fair value.

-- Economic conditions, including technology, constantly change and take time to adjust to.
+- Technological change: Technological advancements, shifts in consumer preferences, and changes in economic conditions can impact market performance and create inefficiencies.

-- Transactions costs can diverge from economic models.
+- Transactions costs: In real-world markets, transactions costs, such as bid-ask spreads, can diverge from economic models, affecting market performance and creating inefficiencies.

-- Taxes affect market performance.
+- Taxation: Taxation policies can affect market performance and create inefficiencies.
+For example, taxes on capital gains can impact the decisions of investors and create price differences between taxed and untaxed markets.

-- Government regulations create deviations from ideal economic models.
+- Government regulations: Government regulations, such as market manipulation laws, can create deviations from ideal economic models.
+For example, regulations can reduce the information available to market participants and increase transactions costs, leading to market inefficiencies.

 # Brief history of financial theory